Apple iPad Pro (2018) hands-on: Even closer to a computer

 For years now, Apple has strongly suggested that the iPad represented the company's vision for the future of computing, and for years, that felt like a bit of a stretch.
 Sure, crucial updates like iOS 11 gave the iPad a much needed dose of functionality, and that was enough to get some people looking at Apple's tablets as potentially valuable alternatives to traditional laptops and convertibles.
 This year... well, this year is a little different.
-We just spent some hands-on time with the updated iPad Pro -- specifically the bonkers 12.9-inch model -- and it's starting to feel more like a proper computer than ever.
+I just spent some hands-on time with the updated iPad Pro -- specifically the bonkers 12.9-inch model -- and it's starting to feel more like a proper computer than ever.
 That's partially because of its more angular, no-nonsense design but also because of all the stuff Apple packed away inside.

 Actually, let's talk about design for a second: By embracing a new, squared-off look, Apple has crafted a meaningful visual differentiator for its tablets.
 The standard, no-frills iPad and the Mini that still persists despite not having really been updated in years are rounder and friendlier in that traditional Apple way.
-The new iPad Pro, meanwhile, sports an aesthetic that's more in line with the company's laptops: To me, at least, that's a clear indicator that the iPad Pro isn't just business as usual.
+The new iPad Pro, meanwhile, sports an aesthetic that's more in line with the company's laptops.
+To me, at least, that's a clear indicator that the iPad Pro isn't just business as usual.

 More importantly, this thing is almost shockingly comfortable to hold and use.
 I've used the 12.9-inch Pro in the past, and while I could cradle it in my arm and write on it with an Apple Pencil, the whole thing felt so cumbersome that I never wanted to.
 This year's Pro?
 I can pick it up with one hand and actually start using the thing with minimal hassle.
 The iPad Pro has always been about giving you the right amount of power (if not the most power) when you need it, and this cleaner, lighter design embodies that idea much, much better than before.